antistic/plover_markdown_dictionary/README.md

 ## Converting to/from other formats

 1. In the dictionaries list, select the dictionaries you want to convert.
 2. Right click, choose "Save dictionaries as...".
 3. Choose whether you want to create a copy of each dictionary, or merge into a new one.
 4. In the save file dialog, choose where to save the dictionary.
 To convert to JSON, save with the extension ".json".
 To convert to Markdown, save with the extension ".md".

 ## Example

 This file is an example!
 You can see the raw markdown [here](https://raw.githubusercontent.com/antistic/plover_markdown_dictionary/main/README.md).

-It is equivalent to the following json file:
+It is equivalent to the following json file (also see [example.json](./example.json):

 ```json
 {